-- (a) in relation to a parish, a person - (i) who is a member of the Anglican Church of Australia, and - (ii) who has usually during 3 months in the 12 months preceding the time at which the status of the person as a parishioner is to be determined attended services of public worship in a church of the parish or as part of an associated congregation of such a church, and - (b) in relation to a church, a person - (i) who is a member of the Anglican Church of Australia, and qualified person means - rule means a rule in this Schedule.

-(ii) who has usually during 3 months in the 12 months preceding the time at which the status of the person as a parishioner is to be determined attended services of public worship in that church or as part of an associated congregation of that church.
+- (a) in relation to a parish, a person - - (i) who is a member of the Anglican Church of Australia, and - (ii) who has usually during 3 months in the 12 months preceding the time at which the status of the person as a parishioner is to be determined attended services of public worship in a church of the parish or as part of an associated congregation of such a church, and - (b) in relation to a church, a person - (i) who is a member of the Anglican Church of Australia, and - (ii) who has usually during 3 months in the 12 months preceding the time at which the status of the person as a parishioner is to be determined attended services that church. of public worship in that church or as part of an associated congregation of.